Statelessness in REST APIs

 The server never relies on information from previous requests from the client.
 If any such information is important then the client will send that as part of the current request.

-To enable clients to access these stateless APIs, it is necessary that servers also should include every piece of information that the client may need to create/maintain the state on its side.
+To enable clients to access these stateless APIs, it is necessary that servers also include every piece of information that the client may need to create/maintain the state on its side.

-Thus each request MUST be stand alone and should not be affected by the previous conversation that happened with the same client in past.
+To become stateless, do not store even the authentication/authorization details of the client.
+Provide authentication credentials with each request.
+Thus each request MUST be stand-alone and should not be affected by the previous conversation that happened with the same client in the past.

 2. Application State vs Resource State